MatiPl01/BD2-Restaurant/docs/todo/README.md

 # TODO LIST
+## Documentatuib

+- [ ] change documentation from interfaces to json with examples
+- [ ] diagram on documentation database is no good

 ## Backend
 ### TODO
 - [ ] Replace duplicated code with handler factory functions,
 - [ ] Add language specific error messages (especially there in responses from the server),
+- [ ] Remove duplicated code with filters.
+- [ ] Remove duplicated code with reviews (in reviews and dish)

 ### **User**